smalos/nuBuilder4-Code-Library/enable_back_button/readme.md

 ## Enable the Browser’s Back Button

 ### nuBuilder's default behaviour
-The browser’s back button doesn’t return one to the previous screen.
+The browser’s back button doesn’t take one to the previous screen.

 ### Expected behaviour
 Hitting the browser’s back button takes one back to the previous website page / Breadcrumb.